rajlakhani293/UBER-CLONE/Backend/README.md

 ### Validation Rules

-- Email must be valid
+- Email must be valid.
-- First name must be at least 3 characters long
+- First name must be at least 3 characters long.
-- Last name is optional
+- Last name is optional.
-- Password must be at least 6 characters long
+- Password must be at least 6 characters long.
-- Vehicle color must be at least 3 characters long
+- Vehicle color must be at least 3 characters long.
-- Vehicle plate must be at least 3 characters long
+- Vehicle plate must be at least 3 characters long.
-- Vehicle capacity must be at least 1
+- Vehicle capacity must be at least 1.
-- status is by default inactive
+- `status` is by default `inactive`.
-- Vehicle type must be one of: "car", "motorcycle", "auto"
+- Vehicle type must be one of: "car", "motorcycle", "auto".
+- All fields are required unless marked optional.